-During the previous quarter, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+During Q1-2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 This has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 In response to this, the Company's management implemented a Work From Home policy for management and non-engineering employees in all three locations, and further developed additional safety protocols to address the pandemic.
 Engineering staff in all three locations are continuing to work on given tasks and are following strict safety guidelines.
-Although the Company's supply chain has slowed down, the Company is currently able to maintain inventory of long lead items and is working with its suppliers to optimize future supply orders.
+Although the Company's supply chain has slowed down to a degree, the Company is currently able to maintain inventory of long lead items and is working with its suppliers to optimize future supply orders.

-The Company expects that COVID-19 will impact its 2020 sales of metaAIR® laser protection eyewear product in the near term.
-Worldwide restrictions on travel are significantly impacting the airline industry and purchasing of metaAIR eyewear may not be the primary focus of airlines post COVID-19, however, the Company is pursuing sales in adjacent markets including consumer, military and law enforcement.
+COVID-19 has negatively impacted the Company's 2020 sales of metaAIR® laser protection eyewear product as worldwide restrictions on travel are significantly impacting the airline industry and purchasing of metaAIR eyewear may not be the primary focus of airlines post COVID-19, however, the Company is pursuing sales in adjacent markets including consumer, military and law enforcement.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Company's business is not known at this time.

-The Company's scheduled purchase of equipment to upgrade its California lab have been delayed due to supply chain issues as a result of COVID-19.
+The Company's scheduled purchase of equipment to upgrade its California lab facility has been delayed due to supply chain issues as a result of COVID-19.
 This may result in the Company requiring more capital to execute on its business plan.